liwangGT/CarND-Behavioral-Cloning-P3/P3-writeup.md

 ![crop][image3]
 ![flip][image4]

-To teach the car how to recover from off road conditions, the left and right cameras are .
+To teach the car how to recover from off road conditions, the left and right cameras' data are also included into the data set.
+It is determined that a shift of 0.3 radiance should be added to the steering angle of the center image to get appropriate recovery behavior.
 ![left][image6]
 ![right][image7]